Rolls-Royce Avon: Operational history

 In the US the RA.28-49 was used in the VTOL Ryan X-13 Vertijet aircraft.

 In Australia, the Avon was used by Commonwealth Aircraft Corporation in the CA-27 Avon-Sabre.

 The Avon continued in production for the Sud Aviation Caravelle and English Electric (BAC) Lightning until 1974, by which time over 11,000 had been built.
 It remained in operational service with the RAF until 23 June 2006 in the English Electric Canberra PR.9.

 Initial design work was done on the 2-spool RB.106/RB.128 as an Avon successor for large supersonic fighters.

 Variants and designations

+Thrust given in foot-pounds (lbf) and kilonewtons (kN) or kilogram-force (kp).